Nuclear matter as a liquid phase of spontaneously broken semi-classical $SU(2)_L \times SU(2)_R$ chiral perturbation theory: Static chiral nucleon liquids: Introduction

-where nuclei with $Z=N=\half A$ have $\rho ({\vec r})=\frac{2}{3\pi^2}k^3_F({\vec r})$.
-Minimizing the total energy $E=Am^N +T+U$, subject to the constraint $A=\int \rho d{\vec r}$ (for fixed $A$), a reasonable picture of finite spherical nuclei emerges!
-While $\sigma$ was usually governed by the quartic scalar potential above, R. Serber commented \cite{Serber1974up} very early-on that a quadratic scalar potential with $b=c=0$ already gave a reasonable fit to the observed structure of certain finite spherical nuclei, as was found independently by Chin \& Walecka \cite{Chin197424}.

-Breaking all precedent, Lee and Walecka and co-workers, as well as Serber, proposed (in the mid-1970s) for the first time, a QFT of liquid nuclear structure composed entirely of nucleons and a static $\sigma$ field, with no pions!
-This in exact departure from, and contradiction with, theoretical nuclear physics' previous obsession with Yukawa's pions!
-In this paper, we will simply replace (for certain nuclei) those authors' classical $\sigma$ field with quantum-nucleon operators obedient to $SU(2)\chi PT$ semi-classical symmetries.

-Mathematically, such solutions emerge as a sub-species of non-topological solitons or Q-balls \cite{Bahcall199067, Bahcall1989606, Selipsky1989430, Lynn1989465, Bahcall1998959, Bahcall1992, Rosen1968999, Lee19742291, Lee1976254, Friedberg19762739, Friedberg197632, Coleman1985263, Friedberg19771694, Werle1977367, Morris1978337, Morris197887}, a certain sub-set of which are composed of fermions along with the usual scalars.
-A practical goal was to identify mean-field nucleon non-topological solitons with the ground state of ordinary even-even spin-zero spherically symmetric heavy nuclei, such as $^{40}_{20}$Ca$_{20}$, $_{40}^{90}$Zr$_{50}$, and $^{208}_{82}$Pb$ _{126}$.
+Mathematically, such solutions emerge as a sub-species of non-topological solitons or Q-balls \cite{Bahcall199067, Bahcall1989606, Selipsky1989430, Lynn1989465, Bahcall1998959, Rosen1968999, Lee19742291, Lee1976254, Friedberg19762739, Friedberg197632, Coleman1985263, Friedberg19771694, Werle1977367, Morris1978337, Morris197887}, a certain sub-set of which are composed of fermions along with the usual scalars.
+A practical goal was to identify mean-field nucleon non-topological solitons with the ground state of ordinary even-even spin-zero spherically symmetric heavy nuclei, such as $^{40}_{20}$Ca, $_{40}^{90}$Zr, and $^{208}_{\,\,82}$Pb.

 Nuclear non-topological solitons identified as nuclear liquids became popular with the work of Chin \& Walecka \cite{Chin197424}, carried forward by Serot \cite{Serot1979172}.
-Walecka's nuclear Quantum Hadrodynamics -1 (QHD-1) models \cite{Chin1977301, Serot19861, Serr197810} contain four dynamical particles: protons, neutrons, the Lorentz-scalar iso-scalar $\sigma$, and the Lorentz-vector iso-scalar $\omega_\mu$.\footnote{ In practice, the $\omega_\mu$ is usually treated as a very heavy non-dynamical auxiliary field and integrated out of the theory, but, in order to be able to properly discuss the renormalized predictions of Walecka's QHD-1 model, we won't do so here. } Nucleons are treated as locally free-particles in Thomas-Fermi approximation.
+Walecka's nuclear Quantum Hadrodynamics -1 (QHD-1) models \cite{Chin1977301, Serot19861, Serr197810} contain four dynamical particles: protons, neutrons, the Lorentz-scalar iso-scalar $\sigma$, and the Lorentz-vector iso-scalar $\omega_\mu$.
+Nucleons are treated as locally free-particles in Thomas-Fermi approximation.
 Finite-width nuclear surfaces are generated by dynamical attractive $\sigma$-particle exchange, allowing them to exist at zero external pressure.